- 1 7 Best Java Books for Beginners

 You learn the basics strong and can jump straight into ANDROID from tomorrow!
 Don’t forget to check the book out here.

-The book is priced at 726 INR for a paper back, but has a free KINDLE version!!
+The book has a free KINDLE version!!
 Make sure to grab a book and learn the basics in a day.

 If you were interested to learn JAVA in one day from the previous list.
 How about i tell you, you can learn JAVA in 3 days!!
 (Thats what my assumption is if you are a beginner).
 The book is vast and at the same time precise enough to teach you what is required to learn basics in JAVA strongly.